ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Extensions

-There MAY be optional sections for extensions within the document.
+The document format supports optional elements for extensions.
 The absence or existence of this section SHOULD NOT create an error when processing reports.
 This will be covered in a separate section.